ONSdigital/dp/training/culture-and-process/TRELLO_BOARD_FLOW.md

 Once the PR has been approved, the feature branch can be merged into `develop`, and the relevant features tested in the `develop` environment.
 Provided this has been completed, you can then move your card to the "PO Sign-Off" column

+### Testing

+At this stage, the code should be in `develop` and testable either by yourself or another member of your team.
+Manual tests should be carried out in the `develop` environment on the functionality that the card relates to, and any related features should be tested to ensure nothing existing has broken as a result of the change.

+Once you are satisfied that the code is working as expected in `develop`, then the card can be moved to the "PO Sign-Off" column if required.
+If it is a smaller technical task then the card can be moved straight to the "Ready for Release" column.

 ### PO Sign-Off

 At this stage, the card should be ready to be reviewed by a tech-lead.
 The tech-lead will either confirm that the work is ready to be released, or they may request additional work to be done.